-(b) to exercise, in relation to all matters affecting the entity, the same degree of care, skill and diligence as a prudent superannuation trustee would exercise in dealing with property of an entity for the beneficiaries of which the prudent superannuation trustee was morally bound to provide".
+(b) to exercise, in relation to all matters affecting the entity, the same degree of care, skill and diligence as a prudent superannuation trustee would exercise in relation to an entity of which it is trustee and on behalf of the beneficiaries of which it makes investments".

-This is essentially circular, as in effect it states that a prudent superannuation trustee must exercise the same degree of care, skill and diligence as a prudent superannuation trustee would exercise in dealing with property of an entity for the beneficiaries of which the prudent superannuation trustee was morally bound to provide.
-The addition of "of which the prudent superannuation trustee was morally bound to provide" adds little, if anything, and only serves to confuse matters.
+This is essentially circular, as in effect it states that a superannuation trustee must exercise the same degree of care, skill and diligence as a prudent superannuation trustee would exercise in relation to an entity of which it is trustee and on behalf of the beneficiaries of which it makes. .